 If you are in high school, please do not let people tell you that you must go to a university.
 Do what you think is right for you.
 If you still think university is the right path for you, then go for that too, but be very careful.
 What happens after high school, in your life, is completely up to you.
 Know yourself.
 I knew I was not the type of person to: stay in a dorm, listen to lectures and study all day and have a tremendous debt on my shoulders for that- so I did not go.
 So really know what you are cut out for, and make that decision.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, bouquetdantanWrite a Review